prestevez/prestevez.github.io/content/en/post/r-package-tutorial/index.md

 # Write a function

 We are now ready to start writing functions.
 Functions are the main component of your R package.
 In a way, you can think of an R package as a delivery system for functions.
 You can achieve many great things using R functions, but sometimes you need more powerful code written in another language (such as C or C##).
-This is know as compiled code, and I'm not going to cover this as it's an area I have not explored yet.
+This is known as compiled code, and I'm not going to cover this as it's an area I have not explored yet.

 The functions you write will live in an `Rscript` file (a file that ends in `.R`).
 Your function files will be stored in the `R/` directory.
 Don't place any other files there.
 While you can have more than one function per file, a common convention is to use only one function per file.